texamp/texamp.github.io/abstracts-contributed.md

 *Logarithmic capacities of rational frequency approximants for the almost Mathieu operator*

 Abstract:
-In their ``Analytic quasi-periodic Schrödinger operators and rational frequency approximants'' paper, Svetlana Jitomirskaya and Chris Marx proved the following result: Consider a quasi-periodic Schrödinger operator $H_{\alpha,\theta}$ with analytic potential and irrational frequency $\alpha$.
+In their "Analytic quasi-periodic Schrödinger operators and rational frequency approximants" paper, Svetlana Jitomirskaya and Chris Marx proved the following result: Consider a quasi-periodic Schrödinger operator $H_{\alpha,\theta}$ with analytic potential and irrational frequency $\alpha$.
 Given any rational approximating $\alpha$, let $S_{+}$ and $S_{-}$ denote the union and the intersection of the spectra taken over $\theta$, respectively.
 They showed that up to sets of zero Lebesgue measure, the absolutely continuous spectrum and the spectrum can be obtained asymptotically from $S_{-}$ and $S_{+}$ of the periodic operators associated with the continued fraction expansion of $\alpha$, respectively.
 In this talk, I will discuss these results with logarithmic capacity instead of Lebesgue measure for the almost Mathieu operator.
 If time permits, I will talk some extensions to quasi-periodic Schrödinger operator with analytic potentials and irrational frequencies.

 ------